Abolla

 An abolla was a cloak-like garment worn by ancient Greeks and Romans.
 Nonius Marcellus quotes a passage of Varro to show that it was a garment worn by soldiers (vestis militaris), and thus opposed to the toga.
-Roman women also wore a version of the abolla by at least the Imperial Period.
+Roman women also wore a version of the abolla by at least the imperial period.

 The abolla was, however, not confined to military occasions, but was also worn in the city.
-It was especially used by the Stoic philosophers at Rome as the pallium philosophicum, just as the Greek philosophers were accustomed to distinguish themselves by a particular dress.
+It was especially used by the Stoic and Cynic philosophers at Rome as the pallium philosophicum, just as the Greek philosophers were accustomed to distinguish themselves by a particular dress.
 Hence, the expression of Juvenal facinus majoris abollae merely signifies, "a crime committed by a very deep philosopher".
+It could also be used as a luxury item.
+Ptolemy of Mauretania wore a purple cloak so luxurious that it is theorized that Caligula had him executed out of jealousy.

 The term abolla is actually a Latinization of the Greek ambolla (ἀμβόλλα) or anabole (ἀναβολή), for a loose woolen cloak.